 The mist seemed to have disappeared by magic.

 Anne, seized by her own innate perception of all things, felt an unknown elation that prompted her to extend her hand and lay it, ever so timidly, on Nick’s thigh.
 Nick held it and smiled at her.
 He kept driving one handed.
 He pressed her palm under his in changing gears.
 She flinched.
 He took no notice.
 Anne felt the rasping passage from the clutch down into a shaft that she imagined similar to a burrow.
-They looked at one another and laughed as though sharing a secret which they knew not the essence of, only that it reminded her of the difference between him and her father.
+They looked at one another and laughed as though sharing a secret, which they knew not the essence of, only that it reminded her of the difference between him and her father.

 On the family Sunday outings, her father drove with diligence, absorbed, his eyes peeled on the road, two steady hands on the wheel, clutching and declutching with religious gravity.
 She and her sister Gail had to keep quiet in the back seat, no laughing, no asking questions, no ’I spy’ game, no fidgeting lest they disturbed their father’s concentration.